aaronyw/Asymmetric-Travelling-Salesman-Problem-Optimized-by-Simulated-Annealing/README.md

 Please refer to the comments of atsp.py for the details of the each parameter.

-Note that regularization_boundary parameter (especially the lower boundary) has very big impact on the algorithm behavior.
-Each data set may require different setting for this parameter and it is strongly recommended that to set learning_plot=True to see the graph to adjust lower boundary.
+Note that regularization_bound parameter (especially the lower bound) has very big impact on the algorithm behavior.
+Each data set may require different setting for this parameter and it is strongly recommended that to set learning_plot=True to see the graph to adjust lower bound.

-This is an example that the lower boundary is set too high that each temper seems random without descending:
+This is an example that the lower bound is set too high that each temper seems random without descending:
 ![Ramdom](http://i.imgur.com/VNP3V3T.png)